 2. Zero-Shot CoT: "Think Step by Step"

-The simplest and most underused zero-shot variant.
-Simply appending “Think step by step” is enough to activate chain reasoning without providing any examples.
-Kojima et al. measured +40% on GSM8K from this single modification alone.
+The simplest and most underutilized zero-shot variant.
+Adding the phrase"Think step by step" activates chained reasoning without providing examples.
+Kojima et al. measured +40% on GSM8K with this single modification.

 # Zero-Shot CoT — tested variants